 cmkadmin, who is automatically defined by the creation of a site, is always permitted to view all hosts and services even when

-even when they are not a contact.
-This is determined through their role
+This is determined through their role as administrator.

 Whereas the persons who are responsible or authorized for a particular host or service are defined through contacts and contact groups, their privileges are controlled via roles.
 Checkmk is supplied with three roles from which further roles can be later derived.
 Each role defines a series of rights which may be customized.
 The standard roles have the following meanings:

 May only view that for which he/she is a contact.
 May manage hosts in folders assigned to him/her.
 Is not permitted to make global settings.